GemmaClucas/CHPE_Tracking_South_Sandwich_Islands/2_split_into_trips.md

 This function takes a sequence of numbers corresponding to the number of `Start_trip == TRUE` in the object `at_sea` to split the dataframe up into trips and plot each indiviudally.
-The function will resize the map according to the min and max longitude and latitude for each trip.
-This is not ideal but will do for now.
+The function will resize the map according to the min and max longitude and latitude for each trip, while still including Saunders Island.

 Note, now that I am recording the trip number in `at_sea` I could use facting to plot the trips instead, probably.
-Maybe do this later.
+Nope tried this, the graphs are too squashed.

 ``` r
 plot_trip <- function(x) {